Skip to main content

 Discounted pricing is available to parents/guardians if they are:

-• A current Ontario Tech University student, staff member, faculty member and/or alumni
+• a current Ontario Tech University student, staff member, faculty member and/or alumni

-• A current Durham College student, staff member, and/or faculty member
+• a current Durham College student, staff member and/or faculty member

 • 4-day camps: $30 discount